-Development within the floodplain is generally allowed, but proper floodplain management aims to minimize risk from potential flood hazards.
+Certain types of development within the floodplain is generally allowed, but proper floodplain management aims to minimize risk from potential flood hazards.
 Landowners should work with their local government for floodplain-related development.
-The Minnesota DNR offers assistance to local floodplain administrators.

 Communities use their floodplain ordinance in conjunction with FEMA-approved maps to guide land use decisions.
 The DNR assists local communities by providing general regulatory assistance.